seikur0/PGO-mapscan-opt/README.md

 * 'pip install -r requirements.txt'
   * if it fails 'pip install --user -r requirements.txt' (mostly for unix systems)
   * if it still fails and you're using windows, you may need to install these runtimes from Microsoft: http://aka.ms/vcpython27
+* With the unknown6 now being required you need a library file named 'encrypt.so'.
+  * As for instructions how to get it, please look here: https://github.com/PokemonGoF/PokemonGo-Bot/issues/2966
+  * When you have the appropriate file (32 bit for 32 bit Python installed!), name it 'encrypt.so' and put it into the res subfolder.
 * 'python main0.py' to run the program

 * The program will host the website with your map on 'http://localhost:8000'.